Oklein1/BlackHole_Engine/README.md

 # BlackHole Engine 🚀🌌

-Welcome to the BlackHole Engine!
+Welcome to the BlackHole Physics Engine!
 In this interactive web simulation, you take control of a state-of-the-art spaceship navigating through the vastness of space, all while encountering the mysterious forces of a gravitational black hole.

 ## How It Works